Misconceptions About People With Schizophrenia

 I have seen my loved one tell someone in a story about an accident she was in with a relative.
 I asked the relative about it and found out that the incident never happened.

-Schizophrenia is split personalities: Many people have the mistaken belief that schizophrenia is the same as split personalities, also known as dissociative identity disorder.
+Many people have the mistaken belief that schizophrenia is the same as split personalities, also known as dissociative identity disorder.
 These two conditions are very different.
-Schizophrenia, which means “of two minds” in Latin, is actually a chemical imbalance in the brain, a split that causes delusions, hallucinations, and/or paranoia.
-Schizophrenic individuals may hear voices in their head, and see people and things who are not there.
+Schizophrenia, which means “of two minds” in Latin, is actually a chemical imbalance in the brain, a split that causes delusions, hallucinations, and paranoia.
+Schizophrenic individuals may hear voices in their heads and see people and things who are not there.